FabricMC/fabricmc.net/index.md

 In addition, most mods depend on an API mod, containing commonly used hooks.
 They can be found here:

 * [Fabric API for Minecraft 1.14 and above](https://minecraft.curseforge.com/projects/fabric/files)

+It is recommended that you read the <a href="https://fabricmc.net/wiki/faq:user">Frequently Asked Questions for users.</a> Modding-friendly alternative launchers such as MultiMC are recommended over Minecraft Launcher.

 ## projects